-Endometriosis is a fairly common disorder that can cause terribly painful periods and affects over 10% of American women during their childbearing years.
-Most patients I diagnose are between the ages of 30-40.
+Endometriosis is a fairly common disorder that affects over 10% of American women during their childbearing years.
+It causes terribly painful periods and most patients I diagnose with it are between 30-40 years old.

 Here is something extremely important to remember: painful periods are not normal!

 Because endometriosis is so difficult for most doctors to diagnose, most women who come to me for a diagnosis and care have been suffering for an average of eleven years before being properly diagnosed!

 For most women, common symptoms of endometriosis feel like severe PMS symptoms, such as: